felipy2k/fedora-Y2K/README.md

 **VLC as default player**
 GNOME's system-level `gnome-mimeapps.list` can override user-level defaults.
 The script uses three methods simultaneously — `xdg-mime`, `gio mime`, and direct writes to `~/.config/mimeapps.list` — to reliably set VLC as the default for all common audio and video formats.

+**Podman Desktop**
+Installed from Flathub (`io.podman_desktop.PodmanDesktop`).
+Pairs naturally with Ptyxis, Fedora's default terminal, which has first-class container integration with Podman.

 **DreamChess**
 Available as a native RPM in the Fedora repositories (`dnf install dreamchess`), not as a Flatpak.